MRC-CLIMB/docs/docs/walkthroughs/nextflow-custom-workflows/nextflow-custom.md

 ### Step 1: Remove tbfastqs process from main.nf

-Open the `modules/test-pipeline/main.nf` file in text editor, e.g. `nano main.nf`.
+Open the `modules/test-pipeline/main.nf` file in a text editor, e.g. `nano main.nf`.
 Remove the `include` statement for tbfastqs and remove the tbfastqs process from the workflow itself.

 ### Step 2: Add a parameter to the nextflow.config for the input fastq directory

-First let's download the 2 pairs of fastqs from the ENA to a directory within `/shared/team/`, e.g. `/shared/team/test-fastqs`.
+First, let's download 2 pairs of fastqs from the ENA to a directory within `/shared/team/`, e.g. `/shared/team/test-fastqs`.
 We are using `/shared/team/` as it is mounted to the Kubernetes pods.

 ```console
 jovyan:~$ cd /shared/team/